IcemanEtika/deadlinkz/README.md

 `git clone https://github.com/IcemanEtika/deadlinkz.git`

-To run open cmd in root of the repo, and type main.py followed by one of the supported arguments
+To run open cmd in root of the repo, and type main.py followed by one of the supported arguments:

-The following arguments are supported by the tool:

 * -c or --check filename.extension
 * -v or --version